MD5 Hash Algorithm: Understanding Its Role in Cryptography

 Now that you have a base foundation set in hashing, you can look at the focus for this tutorial, the MD5 algorithm.

-MD5 (Message Digest Method 5) is a cryptographic hash algorithm used to generate a 128-bit digest from a string of any length.
-It represents the digests as 32 digit hexadecimal numbers.
+MD5 (Message Digest Method 5) is a cryptographic hash algorithm that generates a 128-bit digest from a string of any length.
+The digests are represented as 32-digit hexadecimal numbers.

 md5_1-MD5_Algorithm